sonic-net/DASH/documentation/general/dash-sonic-hld.md

 ## 2.5 FastPath

 This section captures the Sonic-Dash specifics of FastPath use-case.
 Detailed document on FastPath is captured here ([FastPath](https://github.com/sonic-net/DASH/blob/main/documentation/load-bal-service/load-balancer-v3.md))

-The following are the salient points and requirements:
+The following are the salient points and requirements.
+Detailed design for FastPath feature shall come as a separate PR.
+FastPath redirect packets shall be handled by a standalone application and use SAI APIs to update the appliance/dpu flows.
 - FastPath kicks in when appliance receives an ICMP redirect that matches an existing unified flow
 - Each ICMP redirect shall only update one side of the flow.
 - ICMP packet is generated only for TCP.
 It is not generated for UDP traffic.
-- FastPath example for Service Tunnels:
+- FastPath example for Service Tunnel. *Notice that this is an example scenario and can be extended later for other packet formats*
 	- After the first SYN pkt, appliance shall create two flows (one Outbound and another Inbound)
 	- Original Outbound packet shall have an inner IPv6 header and outer IPv4 (Src VIP-A and Dst VIP-B)
 	- After an ICMP redirect is received from VIP-B hosting MUX, the Outbound flow shall be fixed-up to have outer IPV4 dst address to use the Redirect IP of VIP-B. Same fixup for Inbound flow to change VIP-B to Redirect IP